Wireless DC Electric Linear Actuator Switch 1-CH 40A Receiver (Model: 0020511)

 The receiver has wired control terminals, and you can connect external devices (with normally open contact), such as manual switches to wired control terminals, then use them to control the linear actuator.

-For example, you can connect three manual switches to wired control terminals “STOP”, “S1”, “COM” and “S2” according to following wiring diagram.
+For example, you can connect three manual switches to wired control terminals <S1>, <S2>, <STOP> and <GND> according to following wiring diagram.

-When connect two terminals “S1” and “COM”, the linear actuator extends outward.
-And when connect two terminals “STOP” and “COM”, the linear actuator stops extending outward.
+When pressing the UP button, two terminals <S1> and <GND> are connected, then the linear actuator extends outward.
+And when pressing the STOP button, two terminals <STOP> and <GND> are connected, then the linear actuator stops.

-When connect two terminals “S1” and “COM”, the linear actuator extends outward.
-And when disconnect two terminals “S1” and “COM”, the linear actuator stops extending outward.
+When pressing and holding the UP button, two terminals <S1> and <GND> are connected, then the linear actuator extends outward.
+And when releasing the UP button, two terminals <S1> and <GND> are disconnected, then the linear actuator stops.